1 in 4 public housing units sit vacant during D.C. affordability crisis

 Garrett, who now directs a housing authority in Wilmington, N.C., said in an email that, “I personally will never allow residents to live in substandard conditions, thus my administration made the effort to create a transformation plan.”
 He said the plan helped justify the new capital funding support from the District government.

-As DCHA also failed to re-occupy units not on the list, occupancy kept falling.
+As DCHA also failed to reoccupy units not on the list, occupancy kept falling.
 Garrett learned in May of 2021 that the board would not renew his contract.
-The board, with Bowser-appointed members voting as a bloc, named Donald interim director, and ultimately forwent a national search, offering her a two-year term.
+The board, with Bowser-appointed members voting as a bloc, named Donald interim director, and ultimately decided against a national search, offering her a two-year term.

 Donald had served as director of the city’s Child and Family Services Agency under Bowser, who credits her with turning the agency around.
 But some housing advocates questioned Donald’s lack of experience managing public housing or real estate.